-COYO founder Henry Gosling was born and raised in Fiji, the grandson of a shipwrecked mariner from England, Captain Harry Gosling.
+COYO® founder Henry Gosling, the grandson of a shipwrecked mariner from England, was born and raised in Fiji.
 He grew up in Suva and spent his school holidays wandering the coconut plantations of Savu Savu, surrounded by sprouting coconut saplings.
 As the eldest son of six children, his job was to collect coconuts for dinner, scrape out the succulent white flesh, grate it and squeeze it into milk for the family’s evening meal — usually a coconut curry.
 While kids in Australia shelled peas, Henry scraped coconuts.
 There was an implicit understanding amongst the Fijian people that coconuts were not only delicious, but very nourishing.
 Coconut milk, water, oil and flesh had sustained them for generations, but it would take many years before the science caught up with what the Fijians already knew.

 In June 2009, Henry was living a semi-retired life with his wife Sandra on Australia’s Sunshine Coast, their seven children all grown up.
 Henry had been searching for a new way to bring the benefits of coconut to the world – something that hadn’t been done before.
 That’s when his lightbulb moment struck.
 At around 3am on a Sunday morning he sat up in bed and thought: I’m going to make yoghurt out of coconuts.
 He went straight to the computer, eager to find out if anyone else was making coconut yoghurt – real yoghurt containing probiotic cultures, but made from coconut milk instead of dairy – on a commercial scale.
 No one was.